Skip to main content

 Nutritional Strategy as a Biochemical Foundation

-The is constructed from the raw materials you consume.
+The endocrine system is constructed from the raw materials you consume.
 Hormones are not created from nothing; they are synthesized from dietary precursors.
 A strategic nutritional approach provides the essential building blocks and enzymatic cofactors required for every step of the HPG axis function.
 This goes far beyond simple calorie management; it is about providing specific biochemical information.

 Steroid hormones, including testosterone and estrogen, are synthesized from cholesterol.
 A diet deficient in healthy fats can deprive the gonads of the fundamental substrate needed for hormone production.
 Furthermore, the conversion processes are dependent on a host of micronutrients that act as critical cofactors for enzymatic reactions.
 Without these tiny but essential components, the production line grinds to a halt.